algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 | <img alt="Steve Picture" src="./Img/steve_sinclair.png" style="max-width: 200px;"> | **Description:**<br>An old man with a white and gray beard, he is traveling around the world with his wife in a camping-car, to enjoy his retirement.
 With each new destination, they discover the beauty of nature and the richness of different cultures, cherishing every moment of their shared journey together.<br><br>**Frequence of use:** <br>- Almost Everyday |

 #### Goals
-  - He wants to protect his stuff will he is not in his camping-car.
+  - He wants to protect his stuff while he is not in his camping-car.
   - He wants to stay alerted if someone touches his stuff but he is not that confident with smartphones.

 #### Challenges